Code-Institute-Submissions/Mass_Ctrlr/README.md

 All videos were provided by the band and lead singer Jack Armstrong who own the videos.
 All permissions have been granted by the band for them to be used.
 These have been taken from the bands Facebook page, using the embed code option, this also provides another avenue for site users to access this social media page and view other videos.
 - [Facebook developer](https://developers.facebook.com/docs/plugins/embedded-video-player/) - for guidance on embedding code.
+- [iframely](https://iframely.com/) was eventually used to embed the facebook videos as it gave a more consistent outcome and is more responsive than the facebook developer code..

 ### Icons